-Parent-Child Interaction Therapy for Selective Mutism (PCIT-SM) Training for Professionals
+Parent-Child Interaction Therapy Adapted for Selective Mutism (PCIT-SM) Training for Professionals

 Typical PCIT-SM coaching session with a family in the office setting.
 The therapist is talking to the parent via a wireless earpiece, while viewing the parent-child interaction unobtrusively through the one-way mirror.